-40 Recommendation

-1 The HCPIVS recommends that HCE and facilities establish comprehensive influenza 2 infection prevention programs as recommended by the CDC as an essential step for all 3 HCE and facilities to achieve the Healthy People 2020 influenza vaccine coverage goal 4 of 90%.
-The HCPIVS recommends that the ASH strongly urge all HCE and facilities to 5 adopt these recommendations.
-6 7 2.
-Managing Influenza Vaccination Programs 8 Findings 9 10 Comprehensive influenza vaccination programs are multifaceted and have proven to be 11 successful.
-12 Vaccination of HCP should be part of a multifaceted, comprehensive influenza prevention 13 program that emphasizes all aspects of an influenza prevention program, such as full, visible 14 leadership support with the expectation for vaccination fully and clearly communicated to all 15 HCP; provision of adequate resources and support for the HCP vaccination program; and 16 inclusion of all practices necessary to reduce the spread of influenza in health care settings, 17 including patient isolation, use of personal protective equipment, hand and respiratory 18 hygiene and cough etiquette, and restriction of ill visitors and ill HCP [35].
-These practices 19 have been proven to reduce the spread of influenza.
-Additionally, leadership support and the 20 provision of adequate resources have been shown to have a direct impact on HCP compliance 21 with disease prevention strategies.
-22 23 The CDC finds that successful HCP vaccination programs are multifaceted and that single- 24 component interventions will likely be minimally effective in achieving desired vaccination 25 coverage levels [26].
-The CDC recommends the following [26]: 26 27 Education and Campaigns - Basic knowledge about influenza and influenza 28 vaccination has been associated with vaccine receipt and participation in structured in- 29 service education or conferences has been associated with improved vaccination rates.
-30 31 Role Models - Vaccination of senior medical staff or opinion leaders has been associated 32 with higher vaccination acceptance among staff.
-33 34 Improved Access - Removing administrative barriers and providing vaccine in locations 35 and at times easily accessible by HCP can substantially improve vaccine acceptance.
-36 27 Maggurament and Faadback Desting of vaccination severage levels in different ever 37 38 Measurement and Feedback - Posting of vaccination coverage levels in different areas of the hospital is a component of successful vaccination programs.
-38 39 or the nospital is a component of successful vaccination programs.
-57
+NVAC recommends that Health Care Employers (HCE) and facilities establish comprehensive influenza infection prevention programs that include education of HCP as a key component.
+Comprehensive influenza infection prevention plans are recommended by the CDC as an essential step for all HCE and facilities to achieve the Healthy People 2020 influenza vaccine coverage goal.
+NVAC recommends that the Assistant Secretary for Health (ASH) strongly urge all HCE and facilities to adopt these recommendations.

+2. Managing Influenza Vaccination Programs

+Comprehensive influenza vaccination programs are multifaceted and have proven to be successful.

+Vaccination of HCP should be part of a multifaceted, comprehensive influenza prevention program that emphasizes all aspects of an influenza prevention program, such as full, visible leadership support with the expectation for vaccination fully and clearly communicated to all HCP; provision of adequate resources and support for the HCP vaccination program; and inclusion of all practices necessary to reduce the spread of influenza in health care settings, including patient isolation, use of personal protective equipment, hand and respiratory hygiene and cough etiquette, and restriction of ill visitors and ill HCP [35].
+These practices have been proven to reduce the spread of influenza.
+Additionally, leadership support and the provision of adequate resources have been shown to have a direct impact on HCP compliance with disease prevention strategies.

+The CDC finds that successful HCP vaccination programs are multifaceted and that single-component interventions will likely be minimally effective in achieving desired vaccination coverage levels [26].
+The CDC recommends the following [26]:

+Education and Campaigns - Basic knowledge about influenza and influenza vaccination has been associated with vaccine receipt.
+Participation in structured inservice education or conferences has been associated with improved vaccination rates.

+Role Models - Vaccination of senior medical staff or opinion leaders has been associated with higher vaccination acceptance among staff.

+Improved Access - Removing administrative barriers and providing vaccine in locations and at times easily accessible by HCP can substantially improve vaccine acceptance.

+Measurement and Feedback - Posting of vaccination coverage levels in different areas of the hospital is a component of successful vaccination programs.